waywardmonkeys/metal-rs/guide/debugging-in-xcode/README.md

 # Debugging in Xcode

-If you only want to enable Metal validation without using Xcode, use the `METAL_DEVICE_WRAPPER_TYPE=1` environment variable when lauching your program.
+If you only want to enable Metal validation without using Xcode, use the `METAL_DEVICE_WRAPPER_TYPE=1` environment variable when launching your program.
 For example, to run the `window` example with Metal validation, use the command `METAL_DEVICE_WRAPPER_TYPE=1 cargo run --example window`.

 Let's walk through an example of debugging the [`texture` example](/examples/texture).